SanduPalii/ReactN-Expo-base/README.md

 Navigate to the [Expo documentation](https://docs.expo.dev/workflow/android-studio-emulator/) to learn how to install and run your application on an Android Emulator for local development.

-The folder structure will be simple and scalable.
-Expo recommends a structure that fits most projects:

-**`npx expo prebuild` Command**:

-- Running `expo prebuild` generates the native `android` and `ios` directories, allowing you to add custom native code or native modules.
+Note: `expo prebuild` generates the native `android` and `ios` directories, allowing you to add custom native code or native modules.

 <details>
 <summary><code>Structure that fits most projects</code></summary>